jrenjiaqi/TelegramAutoModerator/README.md

 You could invite this bot as an existing instance on Telegram into your own Telegram group.
 And you will have to make it an admin, where it'll be able to do many, many things indeed.

 But you will **HAVE NO CONTROL OVER THE BOT**, because you don't have the **BOT API TOKEN**.
-Sometimes in the corner of your eye, you see the bot ... twitching ... talking to itself ... mumbling as it does its job.
+Sometimes in the corner of your eye, you see the bot ... twitching ... talking to itself ... mumbling darkly as it does its job.

 The bot that is an admin in your group that you can't control.
 You can't know for sure what it'll do.
 And people who make Telegram bots rarely pass the opportunity to play tricks on silly folks.